Orthogonal Mode Decomposition for Finite Discrete Signals

-In Example 4, the real axis spectrum $Fre(\omega)$ and the imaginary axis spectrum $Fim(\omega)$ of $\Psi_{u}(t)$ are shown in Figure \ref{fig:fig_5}.
-The two principal lobes of $Fre(\omega)$ correspond to the real axis single frequency components $cos(4\pi t)$ and $cos(13\pi t)$ respectively.
-The two principal lobes of $Fim(\omega)$ correspond to the imaginary axis single frequency components $sin(5\pi t)$ and $sin(12\pi t)$ respectively.
-The duration of $\Psi_{u}(t)$ is 2 seconds, so the minimum resolution unit $\epsilon$ in the frequency domain is 0.5Hz.
+In Example 4, the real part spectrum $Fre(\omega)$ and the imaginary part spectrum $Fim(\omega)$ of $\Psi_{u}(t)$ are shown in Figure \ref{fig:fig_5}.
+The two principal lobes of $Fre(\omega)$ correspond to the single-frequency components $cos(4\pi t)$ and $cos(13\pi t)$ respectively.
+The two principal lobes of $Fim(\omega)$ correspond to the single-frequency components $sin(5\pi t)$ and $sin(12\pi t)$ respectively.
+The duration of $\Psi_{u}(t)$ is 2 seconds, so the minimum frequency resolution unit $\epsilon$ is 0.5Hz.
 In Figure \ref{fig:fig_5}.
-The support interval width of the principal lobes of $Fre(\omega)$ and $Fim(\omega)$ are all 1Hz, which is twice the minimum resolution unit $\epsilon$ in the frequency domain.
-And the width of the positive and negative half waves of all side lobes are all 0.5Hz,equalling to the frequency domain resolution unit $\epsilon$.
-It can be proved that when the individual harmonic components contained in the original signal are far apart in the frequency domain, the above conclusions about the width of the principal lobe and the side lobe are correct.
+The width of the support intervals of the principal lobes of $Fre(\omega)$ and $Fim(\omega)$ are 1Hz, twice the minimum frequency resolution unit $\epsilon$.
+The width of the positive and negative half of the side lobes is 0.5Hz, the same as the frequency domain resolution unit $\epsilon$.
+It can be proven that when the individual harmonic components of the original signal are far apart in the frequency domain, the above conclusions about the width of the principal and side lobes of the spectrum are always correct.